MacOS Monterey: Supported hardware

-By using patch tools, macOS Monterey can be installed on earlier computers that are officially unsupported, such as the 2014 iMac and the 2013 MacBook Pro.
+By using patch tools, macOS Monterey can be unofficially installed on earlier computers that are officially unsupported, such as the 2014 iMac and the 2013 MacBook Pro.
 Using these methods, it is possible to install macOS Monterey on computers as old as a 2008 MacBook Pro and iMac and 2009 Mac Mini.

 Release history

-See Apple's main pages for Monterey release notes: for consumers and for enterprise, as well as their current security content page.
+'See Apple's main pages for Monterey release notes: for consumers and for enterprise, as well as their current security content page.